instructure/instructure-ui/docs/testing-components.md

 - `--path [test file paths (comma delimited)]` will run just the tests in a single test src file.
 - `--browser=Firefox` will run the tests in the Firefox browser.
 - `--browser=Safari` will run the tests in the Safari browser.
+- `--randomize` will run the tests in random order, to help catch interdependent or leaky tests.

 ### Code Coverage